Bernard Fitzalan-Howard, 16th Duke of Norfolk: Dukedom of Norfolk and Earl Marshal

 As Duke of Norfolk, he was Earl Marshal and Hereditary Marshal of England.
 In that capacity, the Duke had helped to organise various state ceremonies such as the coronation of King George VI in 1937 and that of Queen Elizabeth II in 1953.
 He also helped to organise the state funerals of King George VI in 1952 and of Winston Churchill in 1965.
 In 1969, he also took part in the planning for the investiture of Prince Charles as the Prince of Wales.

 On his death, the dukedom passed to his second cousin once removed Miles Stapleton-Fitzalan-Howard, 12th Baron Beaumont, 4th Baron Howard of Glossop.
-The Lordship of Herries of Terregles, being an old Scottish peerage, was inherited by his eldest daughter, Anne (14th Lady Herries of Terregles, Baroness Cowdrey of Tonbridge), who had married English cricketer Colin Cowdrey.
+The Lordship of Herries of Terregles, being an old Scottish peerage, was inherited by his eldest daughter, Anne (14th Lady Herries of Terregles, Baroness Cowdrey of Tonbridge), who later married English cricketer Colin Cowdrey.